Shinjoku/soninbleinin/README.md

 - Bats' soft collision make them fly away too fast sometimes
   - MoveAndCollide has it happening more frequently than MoveAndSlide, but MoveAndSlide makes bats attach to the player
+- Taking multiple hits on the same frame results in taking multiple hearts of damage when it should take only 1